aeternity/aepp-voting/README.md

 # Æternity voting app

+### Overview

-The voting app is deployed at [https://vote.aepps.com/](vote.aepps.com).
+The voting app is deployed at [vote.aepps.com](https://vote.aepps.com/).
+The voting app helps to get feedback from the community about ongoing topics.

-A user which holds AE tokens can sign up and down votes and the voting weight is equal to his share in the total distributed AE tokens.
-The voting app helps to get feedback of the community to ongoing topics.
+A user which holds AE tokens can up or down vote a statement by signing with his ETH account, where he holds his AE tokens.
+He can use myetherwallet or Metamask for signing.
+The voting weight is equal to his share in the total distributed AE tokens.

+A user can also create a new statement (also with signature) and comment on statments (for this you login by signing a login message).

 The votes are constantly updated.
-So if a user sends his tokens to a different address to vote twice with the same tokens, this is detetected and only the currently hold amount is counted.
+So if a user sends his tokens to a different address, this is detetected and only the currently hold amount is counted.

 Have fun voting!